 Betta Tank Mates 10 Gallon Aquarium

 A 10-gallon aquarium is large enough for keeping other species of fish with your Betta.
-But the tank should be set up right so that everyone gets ample space.
+But the tank should be set up right so everyone gets ample space.
 You can add more plants and bogwood logs to create hiding space for other fishes and block Betta’s view.

 As we discussed earlier, you can add artificial plants as well, but they should not be made from hard plastic or damage your Betta’s fins.
 Also, the fish species that we discussed above will be perfect for keeping in a 10-gallon tank.